-Whether you are a beginner or professional artist, finding the best drawing board is essential.
-But finding the one for your own needs could prove to be a challenge.
+Whether you are a beginner or a professional artist, finding the best drawing board is essential.
+But finding the one for your own needs could prove to be a challenge but this article will help ease that burden.

 There are many different styles to suit just about any condition an artist may need.
 Here are just a few selections I thought would be good for reviewing to help show the different types of drawing boards on the market today.